xgeeks-geekathon/team-xico-squad/README.md

 ### 5. Run app locally

 Now you are ready to test out the app locally!
 To do this, simply run `npm run dev` under the project root.

+# IMPORTANT NOTES

+You need to sign out and re-sign in every time you submit in order for things to work.

+Hackathon MVP issues :d